 Thanks for taking a look at my work.
 I’m grateful to share what I do, and I’m looking forward to potentially working together.

-Started with a cheap Walmart camera and a kitchen table “studio.”
+Started with a cheap camera and a kitchen table “studio.”
 It wasn’t high-end, but it’s where I learned the basics using family and friends as models.

 Finally saved up for my first DSLR.
 That same year, I joined Model Mayhem and started shooting strangers for practice.
 Nerve wracking, but the experience was priceless.